tihilv/Omtt/docs/readme.md

 `<#<distinct>{{this.A}}#><#<distinct source="this.A">{{this.B}}#>`

+### sort

+The operation reorders `IEnumerable` input according to a set of sorting clauses.

+`<#<sort source="expression" clause1="per-element property 1" clause2-="reverse per-element property 2"...>inner part where this is sorted expression#>`

+Sorting is perfomed based on `IEnumerable` interface implementation of sorting properties.

+Reverse sorting order is implemented via `-` (minus) sign after the name of sorting clause.

+Note: sorting suppose to have all the data in memory before further processing, so avoid sorting of large data sets.

 ### group

 The operation, treating `source` expression as `IEnumerable`, groups its content by the `key` expression and then repeats the inner template for every group.